Empress Yuanxian: Imperial Consort

 Lady Yang became a concubine of Li Longji, the son of Emperor Ruizong with the title of liangyuan (良媛).
 She became pregnant when Li Longji was locked in a power struggle with his aunt, Emperor Ruizong's sister Princess Taiping.
 Princess Taiping had placed many associates in the crown prince's palace to spy on Li Longji and that she did not want him to have many sons.
 She gave birth to a son named Li Sisheng.

 After Li Longji defeated his political rivals, he ascended to the throne as Emperor Xuanzong.
 He honored Lady Yang with the honorable title of Guipin.
-Her son was raised by Li Longji's official wife, Empress Wang.
+Her son was raised by Li Longji's official wife, Empress Wang, or her own elder sister Crown Princess Yang widow of Li Chongjun.
 She gave birth to a daughter, Princess Ningqing, who later married Zhang Ji (張垍), the second son of Zhang Yue, a prominent government official.

-Yang Guifei died in 729 at the age of 30.
+Yang Guipin was expelled by Li Longji and died in 729 at the age of 30.
 Her relatives, Consort Wu and Yang Guifei were the favorites of Emperor Xuanzong.
 Yang Guifei's cousin Yang Guozhong later sparked the An Lushan rebellion.
 Li Sisheng, now Li Heng, was supported as the next emperor after defeating the rebels.
 Emperor Xuanzong became a Taishang Huang, or retired emperor.
 He posthumously honored Yang Guipin as Empress Yuanxian.